Nina Demme: Arctic exploration

 In 1932, she led a team of three men, including a hunter, meteorologist, and her husband, Ioylev, the radio operator, to winter in the Kamenev Islands, and newspapers reported that she had been the first woman to lead a polar expedition.
-The group sailed on the Roussanov, arriving on 14 August and settling into the cabin which had a large bedroom with bunk beds and a library, as well a large dining table, where they listened to concerts and news broadcasts each evening during dinner.
+The group sailed on the Roussanov, arriving on 14 August and settling into the cabin which had a large bedroom with bunk beds and a library, as well as a large dining table, where they listened to concerts and news broadcasts each evening during dinner.
 She was made governor of the archipelago and had the authority to direct commerce, immigration, and other affairs of state.
 The group was to remain one winter and evaluate the commercial possibilities for the flora and fauna of the islands.
 They gathered geological and botanical samples, studied the various animals on their expeditions, and mapped the western part of Severnaya Zemlya.
-As icebreakers were unable to reach, them the team ended up wintering a second year in the Arctic.
+As icebreakers were unable to reach, them the team ended up spending a second year in the Arctic.
 Various mishaps befell the crew, including one when, while out hunting, the men mistook Demme for a polar bear and she began to sing an aria from La traviata so they would know she was not their prey.
 In September 1934, Alexander Alexiev, a government pilot, flew from Siberia and was able to extract Demme and her crew, as well as Boris Lavrov and his pilot, who had been on an expedition of the Lena River before their plane crashed and they walked 185 miles to reach the Kamenev station.